 Go to Style> Items

 Add borders around the posts including color & radius for both the normal and hover mode.
-Use the box-shadow option to add a 3D vibe on the post blocks.
+Use the box-shadow option to add a 3D vibe to the post blocks of the blogging widget.
 You can use Content Padding for better visuals.

 Go to Style> Title

-The Title section mainly gives you the option to change the text color and typography of the titles.
+The Title section mainly gives you the option to change the text color and typography of the titles for the Alter Grid widget.
 The color option is available for both active & hover modes.
 There is another switcher called Advanced Style at the bottom.

 Turning it on will reveal more options such as background type & color, text-shadow, border, padding, etc. These options will give extra visual effects on the titles.